AmirGrm89/AmirGrm89/README.md

 Hi, I'm Amir 👋

-I'm a programmer focused on algorithmic problem solving and competitive programming, with a strong interest in building practical software.
+I'm a programmer focused on algorithmic problem solving and competitive programming, with an interest in building practical software.

 What I Do

 - Solve algorithmic problems on Codeforces, AtCoder, and CSES
-- Practice data structures, graph algorithms, dynamic programming, and problem-solving techniques
+- Practice algorithms, data structures, graph theory, and problem-solving techniques
 - Build and improve software projects alongside competitive programming

 Competitive Programming

-I maintain a collection of solutions and notes covering problems from different competitive programming platforms.
+I maintain a collection of solutions and notes from competitive programming platforms.

 Repository:
 "Competitive Programming" (https://github.com/AmirGrm89/competitive-programming)